Ectario/pwnme-2023-WU/README.md

 Crypto writeups

-- Intro : Just a XOR
+- Intro : Just a XOR (Eteck)

-- Easy : Gib me Initials of Victor
+- Easy : Gib me Initials of Victor (Ectario)

-- Medium : Scream Like Viking
+- Medium : Scream Like Viking (Ectario)

-- Medium : Such Privacy
+- Medium : Such Privacy (brutinicolas)

-- Hard : Like a Whispering Entropy
+- Hard : Like a Whispering Entropy (ValekoZ)